 This is cool sport which is growing fast with pre-millennials mainly because it is not that difficult to start playing no matter what your age.
 There are courts popping up all over the place in local parks and fitness centres – you can probably find a club near you by using Google.

-In terms of equipment, you don’t need anything other than a Padel Racket and maybe some Padel Balls.
 You most likely have a pair of trainers and some clothes you can run around in.
 The number one suggestion is to find 2-3 other pals which can make a regular doubles game.
 Go and check it out together, play around and see how you like it.
 If it is fun and you get a workout then set up a regular game.

 Why try cycling Well, it’s good for your circulation, generates more energy, and more importantly, it is brilliant for maintaining good, mental health – wellness!